Jordan-Pierce/CoralNet-Toolbox/docs/installation.md

 ## ⚠️ MacOS Users

 > **Version 1.0.0 and later** rely heavily on `PyQtADS`, which cannot be installed on macOS. **Do not upgrade from version 0.0.105** until this is resolved.

+An optional workaround is to run `toolbox` through docker (see below).

 ## 🐳 Docker (run in a browser)